Watch Stories

 The Hybrid generation is the one that firmly established the WRX as a professional watch.
 Its principle is to combine an electronic precision base with mechanical rotor charging.
 The result is a very accurate watch, more autonomous than a classic automatic and less immediately dependent on battery replacement than a traditional quartz watch.

-WRX Hybrid models are now particularly interesting on the pre-owned market, especially when connected to a military series, a limited edition or a complete configuration.
-Commando Hubert, GIGN, Black Operator and certain professional series can generate real demand among collectors of contemporary military watches.
+WRX Hybrid models are now particularly interesting on the pre-owned market, especially when they belong to an identifiable military or professional series, a limited edition or a complete and documented configuration.
+Productions linked to Commando Hubert or the GIGN may attract specific demand, while civilian tactical versions such as certain Black Operator models must be assessed according to their actual status and documentation.

 The WRX Electric: the modern generation